 What are the compensation limits on a Maryland personal injury claim?

-If you were the victim of a negligent act by a non-employer third party, it is important you know what damages you can and cannot be compensated for.
-Like many states, Maryland law places caps, or limits, on the amount a plaintiff can recover for non-economic damages in personal injury claims.
+If you were the victim of a negligent act by a non-employer third party, it’s important you know what damages you can and cannot be compensated for.
+Like many states, Maryland law places caps or limits on the amount a plaintiff can recover for non-economic damages in personal injury claims.

 In general, there are two distinct categories of damages: economic and non-economic losses.
 Economic losses are considered both past and future medical expenses, lost income, lost future wages and earning capacity, and other financial expenses attributed to the wrongdoer.
-These damages do not have a cap, or ceiling, in the State of Maryland.
-The only requirement is that they are substantiated at trial.
+These damages do not have a cap in the State of Maryland.
+The only requirement is that they’re substantiated at trial.

-Non- economic damages include compensation for things like pain and suffering, emotional distress, and the loss of enjoyment of life as a result of the negligence.
+Non-economic damages include compensation for things like pain and suffering, emotional distress, and the loss of enjoyment of life as a result of negligence.
 These damages are more subjective, not easy to quantify, and vary from plaintiff to plaintiff.

 Personal Injury Caps